 Jaw pain, tension headaches, and facial soreness are some of the first symptoms you may notice if you are experiencing a TMJ disorder.
-TMJ disorders are any facial pain that is stemming from the temporomandibular joint of your jaw.
-This joint is the primary joint involved in performing daily tasks like chewing or speaking.
+TMJ disorders are any type of pain or discomfort that stems from issues with the temporomandibular joint, the joint that connects the jaw to the skull.
+This joint is responsible for help you bite into your food, chew food, speak, and smile.
+These daily tasks can become challenging if the TMJ is injured or inflamed.
 Once it becomes injured or inflamed, it can cause many other uncomfortable symptoms that make it hard to focus on anything else.
-Dr. James Furgurson is a general dentist in Chapel Hill, NC with advanced training in the diagnosis and treatment of TMJ Disorders.
+Dr. James Furgurson is a general dentist that offers TMJ therapy in Chapel Hill, NC.
+He has advanced training in the diagnosis and treatment of TMJ Disorders.
 He can help you come up with a plan to effectively treat your existing symptoms and prevent others from occurring in the future.

 Symptoms of TMJ Disorders

 These symptoms can range from mild to severe and may be intermittent or persistent.
 If you’re experiencing any of these symptoms, it’s advisable to consult a dentist or medical professional for proper diagnosis and treatment.

 In almost all cases, a TMJ related disorder will cause tooth wear and may contribute to tooth decay and/or (gum) disease.
 Many patients with TMJ disorders grind or clench their teeth due to an imbalance in the bite.
 Below are a list of common TMJ symptoms we see.
 They range from mild to severe.
 Some people experience persistent pain while others experience intermittently.

 - Teeth grinding or clenching, often characterized by tooth wear

 - Neck and shoulder pain